felixfaruix/AgenticRAG-Search-Engine/README.md

 Dear reader/s, this is a project tha reflects the thinking processes that I like to apply to my projects.
 Evaluation driven, everything quantifiable - if I can't quantify the results, I haven't built anything.
 A demo is a demo, but building reliable AI systems requires much more effort and A LOT of end-to-end testings.
 Isolation is unfortunately not easy when it comes to AI application.
 Thus, we need to have a good baseline evaluation we can refer to.

 I suggest you to start reading this repo from the notebooks: first, you want to inspect the taxonomy and ontology one, then the extraction notebook.
-Some of the concepts are new to me, but this is what I like about addressing a new project - a good balance between new and old stuff.
+Some of the concepts are new to me, but this is what I like about addressing a new project - a good balance between new and consolidated techniques.

 The entire idea starts from one simple assumption: not every question is the same, so they need different retrieval strategies.
 Every choice is grounded on the most revent research paper about this topic.